Climate Change: Targets

 Streamlining logistics

-Streamlining logistics through DX initiatives in the food logistics business
+Improving logistics efficiency through DX initiatives in the food logistics business

 Category 10

-CO2 capture demonstration project Conducting demonstration projects or CO2 capture at steel-making plants together with multiple partners
+CO2 capture demonstration project Conducting CO2 capture demonstration projects at steel-making plants in collaboration with multiple partners

 Category 11